 The early years of a child’s life are crucial in terms of emotional, physical, social and intellectual development as well as the development of creativity and imagination.
 Parents/carers are a child’s first and best teachers and at Joseph Locke Primary School we look forward to working in partnership with parents/carers and other appropriate outside agencies to ensure a child’s success and happiness in school.

 The period from birth to the age of five is described as the Early Years Foundation Stage in education.
 It is a distinct stage and important both in its own right and in preparing children for later schooling since it is here that they discover and are taught a great many things about life.
-They learn about confidence, independence, self-esteem and self-sufficiency as well as about relationships with adults and other children outside the home.
+They learn about confidence, independence, self-esteem and self-regulation as well as about relationships with adults and other children outside the home.

 The Foundation Stage Staff at Joseph Locke Primary School aim to provide a safe, happy and stimulating environment, rich in language, in which parents/carers and children feel secure about the learning that takes place.
 Early Years provision supports and extends knowledge, understanding, skills and confidence, helping children to overcome any disadvantage by building on what they already know and can do.
 We encourage positive attitudes to education, persistence and a disposition to learning whilst at the same time protecting children from early failure.

 The early year’s curriculum is carefully structured so that children are provided with opportunities to explore, experiment, plan and make decisions which enable them to learn, develop and progress.
 A balance between planned activities and those initiated by children is ensured.